PaulLessard/paul-lessard.github.io/posts/2022-01-15-comprehension-construction.markdown

 In passing, we might quickly observe that the 2-categorical comprehension construction may be regarded as being but one aspect of the theory of [2-fibrations](https://ncatlab.org/nlab/show/n-fibration).
 Specifically the totality of all cocartesian fibrations and cartesian functors between them in $\cK$ is a 2-category whose codomain projection $\coCart(\cK)\to\cK$ is a cartesian 2-fibration, it is indeed the archetypal such gadget.
 Under this interpretation, the lifting construction used to define the pseudo-functor $\Fun_{\cK}(A,B) \to \cK_{/A}$ is quite simply the typical cartesian 2-cell lifting property characteristic of a 2-fibration.

 In an early draft of our paper, our narrative followed just this kind of route.
-There we showed that the totality of cocartesian fibrations in an $\infty$-cosmos could be assembled to give the total space of a kind of cartesian fibration of [(weak) 2-complicial sets](https://ncatlab.org/nlab/show/weak+complicial+set).
+There we showed that the totality of cocartesian fibrations in an ∞-cosmos could be assembled to give the total space of a kind of cartesian fibration of [(weak) 2-complicial sets](https://ncatlab.org/nlab/show/weak+complicial+set).
 In the end, however, we abandoned this presentation in favour of one that was more explicitly to the point for current purposes.
 Watch this space, however, because we are currently preparing a paper on the complicial version of this theory which will return to this point of view.
 For us this has become a key component of our work on foundations of complicial approach to $(\infty,\infty)$-category theory.

-## An $\infty$-categorical comprehension construction
+## An ∞-categorical comprehension construction

-In an [$\infty$-cosmos](https://ncatlab.org/nlab/show/infinity-cosmos) $\cK$, by which we mean a category enriched over quasi-categories that admits a specified class of isofibrations and certain simplicially enriched limits, we may again define $p \colon E \twoheadrightarrow B$ to be a cocartesian fibration representably.
-That is to say, $p$ is a *cocartesian fibration* if it is an isofibration in the specified class and if $\Fun_{\cK}(X,p) \colon \Fun_{\cK}(X,E) \to \Fun_{\cK}(X,B)$ is a cocartesian fibration of quasi-categories for every $\infty$-category $X$.
+In an [∞-cosmos](https://ncatlab.org/nlab/show/infinity-cosmos) $\cK$, by which we mean a category enriched over quasi-categories that admits a specified class of isofibrations and certain simplicially enriched limits, we may again define $p \colon E \twoheadrightarrow B$ to be a cocartesian fibration representably.
+That is to say, $p$ is a *cocartesian fibration* if it is an isofibration in the specified class and if $\Fun_{\cK}(X,p) \colon \Fun_{\cK}(X,E) \to \Fun_{\cK}(X,B)$ is a cocartesian fibration of quasi-categories for every ∞-category $X$.
 Then a direct "homotopy coherent" generalisation of the 2-categorical construction discussed above demonstrates that we define an associated comprehension functor:

 $$c_{p,A} \colon \mathfrak{C}\Fun_{\cK}(A,B)\to \coCart(\cK)_{/A}.$$